Mission and Goals

 Goals

-WMI's small loans bring big changes to impoverished women, who use the money to build small businesses.
+WMI-funded small loans bring big changes to impoverished women, who use the money to build small businesses.
 With pro bono legal assistance from the law firm of Baker & McKenzie in New York, WMI issued its first microloans in January 2008.
-By the end of 2023, WMI had issued over 96,000 loans totaling over $12,000,000 to women in more than 1,000 villages.
+By the end of 2025, WMI had funded over 100,000 loans to rural women.

-WMI has developed a unique economic model to transition women to institutional banking and the formal economy in 24-months.
+WMI has developed a unique economic model to transition women to the formal economy in 24-months.
 Loan funds are recycled so that the program becomes self-sustaining.
 WMI is making financial inclusion a reality for village women in East Africa.

 How It Works